 Issues are tasks related to a project.
-Issue types are separated tasks for different kind of work.
-Administrators can manage default settings for Issues, such as default Priorities, default Statuses, Workflows etc.
+Issue types are separated tasks for a different kind of work.
+Administrators can manage default settings for Issues, such as default Priorities, default Statuses, Workflows, etc.

 Click on 'Statuses' in the left-side menu.
 These settings are related to the lifecycle of Issues.
 Statuses represent the state Issue that has been worked on.
 If an Issue is created, it is in 'New' Status by default.
 When the work on an Issues is done and completed, its Status could be updated to 'Closed'.

 Getting started, there are default Statuses that you can already use, or edit by the needs of your organization.

 - Choose 'Statuses' in the left side menu.
 There is a list of Statuses available by the Issues.
 The list shows the Status name, description, and the color of the status.

 The 'Closed' column indicates if the Status could be used to close Issues.

 The 'Default' column indicates the default Status.
 When a new Issues has been created, the default Status is set automatically for it.
 Only one default Status can be set at once.

 - To add a new Status, please click on the '+Add Status' button.

 In the 'Add Status' window, type in a name for the new Status.

 Choose a color for the Status.